elechou/PlotRedox/README.md

 - Undo / Redo support
 - Dark and light themes
 - Cross-platform (Linux, macOS, Windows)

+### Project Management
+- **Save / Open projects** as `.prdx` files (ZIP archive containing calibration data, points, groups, and the embedded image)
+- **Save As** to create copies of your project
+- **New Project** with unsaved-changes protection — prompts to save before discarding work
+- Window title reflects project name and dirty state
+- `Ctrl+S` / `Cmd+S` quick save

+### Computer Vision Recognition
+Automatically detect axes and data points using mask-based computer vision, eliminating the need to click every point manually.

+#### Axis Recognition
+1. Switch to **Axis Mask** mode from the canvas toolbar
+2. Paint a mask over the axis lines using the brush tool (pen/eraser, adjustable brush size)
+3. The recognition engine detects axis lines (via directional line fitting) and tick marks
+4. Review the detected X/Y axes with visual highlighting, then apply to set calibration points

+#### Data Recognition
+1. Switch to **Data Mask** mode from the canvas toolbar
+2. Paint a mask over the data region
+3. The engine performs color-based clustering to separate different data series
+4. For each detected color group, choose between **Continuous** (curve sampling) or **Scatter** (point detection) mode
+5. Adjust the number of sampled points and preview before adding to your dataset

+Both recognition modes run on background threads to keep the UI responsive.
+Mask painting supports Shift+Click for straight lines and constrained-axis painting (horizontal/vertical lock).

 ### Script IDE
 - Built-in live scripting IDE powered by [Rhai](https://rhai.rs/) (Rust-embedded scripting language)